jessepav/lacygoill-wiki-backup/vim/qf.md

     :cgetexpr system('grep-like cmd')

-## How to populate a valid qfl with `$ find /etc -name '*.conf'` without altering the 'efm' option?
+## How to populate a valid qfl with `$ find /etc -name '*.conf'` without altering the 'errorformat' option?

     let qfl = getqflist({'lines': systemlist('find /etc/ -name "*.conf"'), 'efm': '%f'}) call get(qfl, 'items', [])->setqflist()
-    cw
+    cwindow

 ---

 TODO: Document that there exists a simpler command to get the same results:

-    :vim /\%^/ /etc/**/*.conf
+    :vimgrep /\%^/ /etc/**/*.conf

-Although, you may not get exactly the same results:
+Although, you might not get exactly the same results:

-   - some entries may be duplicate (probably because of symlinks)
+   - some entries might be duplicate (probably because of symlinks)
-   - some entries may be missing (probably because Vim can't read a file owned by another user, like root)
+   - some entries might be missing (probably because Vim can't read a file owned by another user, like root)

 ## How to populate a qfl with a location which has never been visited (i.e. absent from all buffers)?